fdhidalgo/geocode_br_polling_stations/README.md

 We detail our methodology and limitations of our method in this [document](https://raw.githack.com/fdhidalgo/geocode_br_polling_stations/master/doc/geocoding_procedure.html).
 As we detail in that document, our method often performs better than commercial solutions like the [Google Maps Geocoding Service](https://developers.google.com/maps/documentation/geocoding/overview), particularly in rural areas.

-The dataset of geocoded polling stations can be found in this [compressed csv file](https://github.com/fdhidalgo/geocode_br_polling_stations/blob/master/output/geocoded_polliing_stations.csv.gz).
+The latest dataset of geocoded polling stations can be found in the compressed csv file  linked to on the [release page](https://github.com/fdhidalgo/geocode_br_polling_stations/releases/latest).
+Version notes can be found [here](https://github.com/fdhidalgo/geocode_br_polling_stations/releases).

 ## Data